John-Nagle/maptools/NOTES.md

    Must change database schema - keep samples_x and samples_y because big blob is a 2D array.
    - Set all values to 64, but should be 65.
 FIX.

+2025-09-22

+   Uploaded data for Blake Sea seems to be wrong.
+Recheck upload side.